00Darxk/dotfiles/README.md

 This configuration is *almost* entirely taken from [klpod0s](https://github.com/klpod221/klpod0s), an aestethic, dynamic and minimal configuration for hyprland; just changed the color theme and tweaked a bit.

+## Rofi

+This configuration is taken, and edited, from [adi1090's rofi collection](https://github.com/adi1090x/rofi).

 ## Themes

 I tried to base it off this [color scheme](https://color.adobe.com/it/olor-Theme-color-theme-18068611/), but I'm not really good with that, if someone who knows colors could help I'd be very thankful :).